adjust/flutter_sdk/README.md

 - `creative` the creative grouping level string of the current attribution.
 - `clickLabel` the click label string of the current attribution.
 - `adid` the Adjust device identifier string.
+- `costType` the cost type string
+- `costAmount` the cost amount
+- `costCurrency` the cost currency string

+**Note**: The cost data - `costType`, `costAmount` & `costCurrency` are only available when configured in `AdjustConfig` by setting `needsCost` member to `true`.
+If not configured or configured, but not being part of the attribution, these fields will have value `null`.
+This feature is available in SDK v4.29.0 and later.

 ### <a id="af-session-event-callbacks"></a>Session and event callbacks